mhalvers/RBRproc/README.md

 % extract the 4th profile for this example profile = profiles(4);

+% add coordinates to structure profile.Latitude = 52;
+profile.Longitude = -129;

-% subtract atmospheric pressure from total pressure patm = 9.5;
-profile = rmPatmRBR(profile,patm);
+% subtract custom atmospheric pressure from total pressure patm = 9.9; % say a mid-latitude low pressure system was passing by profile = rmPatmRBR(profile,patm);

 % despike the fluorometer and turbidity profiles.
 Use an 11 point